Linssssssss/alx_javascript/javascript-network/README.md

 The second argument the file path to store the body response The file must be UTF-8 encoded
 You must use the module request

+Task 4:
+a script that computes the number of tasks completed by user id.

+The first argument is the API URL: https://jsonplaceholder.typicode.com/todos Only print users with completed task
+You must use the module request

+Task 5:
+a script that prints all characters of a Star Wars movie:

+The first argument is the Movie ID - example: 3 = “Return of the Jedi” Display one character name by line
+You must use the Star wars API
+You must use the module request